pdonorio/infrastructure/README.md

 ## to be completed

+bugs:
+- [ ] smtp with non standard domain does not work

 higher priority:
 - [ ] mysql backup in a cronjob into the master volume
 - [ ] enable secrets 'service' in each rancher environment